sezanzeb/input-remapper/README.md

 - [x] ask for administrator permissions using polkit
 - [ ] make it work on wayland
 - [ ] add to the AUR, provide .deb and .appimage files

-Before you consider contributing to the evtest injection and xkb mechanics, I need you to understand the stuff in HELP.md